department-of-veterans-affairs/va.gov-team/products/va-mobile-app/releases/README.md

    <td>
 <ul>

-<li> App Store for Va.gov image and content updates by Team PMs outside of Release process
+<li> App Store for Va.gov image and content updates - outside of Release ticket  <a href="https://github.com/department-of-veterans-affairs/va-mobile-app/issues/2555])">App Store Process Doc</a>

-<li> App Store (Apple, Android) image updates by Team PMs outside of Release process
+<li> App Store (Apple, Android) image updates - outside of Release ticket  <a href="https://github.com/department-of-veterans-affairs/va-mobile-app/issues/2555])">App Store Process Doc</a>

-<li> App Store (Apple, Android) content by Release team based on Team's tickets
+<li> App Store (Apple, Android) content - Team PMs to create a separate ticket to determine content that will be included in the Release ticket process   <a href="https://github.com/department-of-veterans-affairs/va-mobile-app/issues/2555])">App Store Process Doc</a>

-<li> Call Center Guide by Team PMs outside of Release process
+<li> Call Center Guide Updates if applicable - Outside of Release Ticket  <a href="https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/va-mobile-app/releases/Call%20Center%20Docs">Call Center Process Doc</a>

-<li> In-App Whats New Alert Box content - by Release team based on Team's tickets
+<li> In-App Whats New Alert Box content  Team PMs to create a separate ticket to determine content that will be included in the Release ticket process <a href="https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/va-mobile-app/releases">Whats New Content Process Docc</a>

-<li> Determining what bugs need to be completed pre-MVP and those that are not by Team PMs outside of Release process
+<li> Determining what bugs need to be completed pre-MVP and those that are not by - Team PMs to review and assess this pre-launch - Sev 2 and higher should be worked prior to production launch

-<li> Close out the epic checklist list by Team PMs outside of Release process
+<li> Close out the epic checklist list by Team PMs outside of Release process - Team PMs to review their Project Checlist which is found on their Epic ticket

-<li> Coordinate with POs on updates (including external POs) by Team PMs outside of Release process
+<li> Coordinate with POs on updates (including external POs) - Team PMs responsible for ensuring POs are aware of what is being released, what is not, and any concerns or other relevant information

-<li> Release approval after QA approvalby Team PMs in communication thread
+<li> Release approval after QA approvalby Team PMs in communication thread - Team PMs who have code going into product will need to communicate their approval in DSVA Slack Thread for that release
 </li>

 </ul>